Protecting Our Streams & Waterways

 NYS Flood Study Initiative

 The Governor's office issued a series of flood and ice jam studies throughout target watersheds across New York State.
-SLR engineering firm is completing the study at target watersheds in Rockland County.
+SLR engineering firm completed the study at target watersheds in Rockland County.
 These target watersheds include the Minisceongo Creek, Sparkill Creek, Mahwah River, and Hackensack River.

 The SLR team hosted public meetings to share the scope of the study with government officials and community members.
-A recording of the community members meeting is available here.
-The SLR team will conduct field research at flood prone sections of each watershed as well as sites that are missing hydraulic modeling data.
-The engineers will then complete a formal report with recommendations to address flooding in each watershed.
-A final stakeholder meeting will be held in the summer 2021 to share the results of the study.
+The SLR team conducted field research at flood prone sections of each watershed as well as sites that are missing hydraulic modeling data.
+The engineers completed a formal report with recommendations to address flooding in each watershed.
+A final stakeholder meeting was held to share the results of the study.

 Stream Biomonitoring Water Quality Project

-The purpose of these studies is to sample 20 stream sites each year within Rockland County for benthic (bottom dwelling) invertebrates (2006 - the present) to determine both water quality and the source of impact affecting a site, if any, based on the invertebrate community structure.
-The studies are funded by the Rockland County Soil & Water Conservation District (SWCD).
+The purpose of these studies is to sample 20 stream sites each year within Rockland County for benthic (bottom dwelling) invertebrates (2006 - 2019) to determine both water quality and the source of impact affecting a site, if any, based on the invertebrate populations.
+The studies were funded by the Rockland County Soil & Water Conservation District (SWCD).
 The assessment and reports are completed using the New York State Department of Environmental Conservation Professional External Evaluations of Rivers and Streams protocol.

 The 2006-2016 baseline and long term monitoring reports are available below.